 There is an arrangement for coordination between Civil Aviation representatives in the EUR region.
 The coordination processes are designed to ensure that States have an opportunity to assess compatibility with the planning rules contained in this document prior to a frequency being assigned for operational use.
-The EANPG has mandated the use of the Spectrum and Frequency Information (SAFIRE) web based tool to carry out coordination and registration of frequency assignments in the EUR Region.
+The EASPG has mandated the use of the Spectrum and Frequency Information (SAFIRE) web based tool to carry out coordination and registration of frequency assignments in the EUR Region.
 The basic aeronautical co-ordination procedure is depicted below.